technofocus-pte/agntcAIaccdepth/Day 3/Day-3-Custom-RAG-and-Semantic-Kernel/Instructions/Labs/Set- Up- Azure-AI-Foundry SDK and-Provision-Resources.md

 ### Review

-This exercise guided participants through setting up a project in Azure AI Foundry, deploying and managing AI models, and creating an Azure AI Search service for efficient data retrieval.
+This exercise guided participants through setting up a project in Microsoft Foundry, deploying and managing AI models, and creating an Azure AI Search service for efficient data retrieval.
 They integrated the search service with their project, cloned a GitHub repository containing necessary resources, and configured environment variables to ensure seamless execution.

 In this exercise, you have accomplished the following:
 - Task 1: Install the requirements for the Project